Scuttlebuns/P2_5-Disease-Spread/README.md

 ---

 ### Implementation
-Build a discrete-time simulation with individuals as agents on a 2D grid.
+A discrete-time simulation with individuals as agents on a 2D grid.
 Each agent has properties:
 - Position
 - Infection status